cmsc389T-spring23/Team4/README.md

 ## Map Class

 ### move
+- **Type**: `(String, Location, Type) -> Boolean`
+- **Implementation**: This method takes in the new location of an object on a map and updates every object that holds its position.
+The objects that contain the previous positions are fetched and modififed.
+It returns false if that object does not exist on the map and true if everything gets changed.
+- **Testing**: A test was created by having two PacMan objects created.
+One was initialized on the map while the other was independent of it.
+A valid location was sent to move the objects with the expectation that only the PacMan on the map would be moved as the other did not exist in the game field.
 ### getLoc
 - **Implementation**: `Map.getLoc()` returns the set of types on the field.
 The method creates a set and adds all of the types in the location `loc` from the hashmap `field`.
 - **Testing**: A simple test was created to test `Map.getLoc()`.
 A Pacman is created at location (0, 0), and `getLoc` is called on the location (0, 0) to check if a Pacman type is present at that location.